airarrazaval/bcchapi/README.md

 The API currently supports only to functions: `GetSeries` (default) used for retrieveng historical data on a specific series, and `SearchSeries` used for searching series by frequency code (ie: daily, monthly, quearterly or yearly).

 For further information on how to use the API directly, please refer to the [official documentation](https://si3.bcentral.cl/estadisticas/Principal1/Web_Services/doc_en.htm).
+Usage of the API is subject to the restrictions defined in the [Terms and Conditions](https://si3.bcentral.cl/estadisticas/Principal1/Web_Services/index_BDE_TC.htm) of the Statistical Data Base API of the Central Bank of Chile.
+As of January of 2024, **the API allows up to 5 requests per second per user**.

 ## Installation